ziyupeterjiang/ziyupeterjiang.github.io/index.md

 author_profile: true
 ---

-Peter is a PhD student in Economics at University College London.
-His research topics are mainly in econometric theory.
-He is currently working on problems related to causal inference and causal discoveries.
-He is also interested in microeconomic theory.
+I am a PhD student in Economics at University College London.
+My research lies in econometric theory, with a particular focus on unstructured data, valid statistical inference for machine learning methods, and factor models.
+I also have secondary interests in causal inference and microeconometric theory.

-**Research Interest:**
-- Unstructral data
-- Factor Model